Rockies vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ben Lively is starting for the Cincinnati Reds on Tuesday against Elias Diaz and the Colorado Rockies.
-First pitch is at 7:10 PM ET at Great American Ball Park.
+Andrew Abbott gets the start for the Cincinnati Reds on Wednesday at Great American Ball Park against Ryan McMahon and the Colorado Rockies.
+First pitch is at 12:35 PM ET.

-The Reds are -175 moneyline favorites for this matchup with the Rockies (+145).
-The total is 9.5 runs for this game.
+Oddsmakers list the Reds as -250 moneyline favorites, while giving the underdog Rockies +200 moneyline odds to win.
+A 9-run over/under is listed in the game.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.